Selling Clothes on Ebay

 – Take pictures from the front, the side (if using a mannequin), and the back.

-– Additional useful pictures could be a close up of any quirks e.g. a lace collar, a fringed hem; a close up of any flaws such as stains, fabric pulls, holes or bobbling (you can easily remove bobbling with one of these)
+– Additional useful pictures could be a close up of any quirks e.g. a lace collar, a fringed hem; a close up of any flaws such as stains, fabric pulls, holes or bobbling (you can easily remove bobbling with a bobble-off)

 – A picture of the brand tag and the item care tag.
 This will save you having to answer any questions about the item later on such as what’s the material, can it be tumble dried etc

 – If you’re feeling super organised you could photograph a tape measure against useful measurements.
 I would suggest shoulder to hem and armpit to armpit as these are most commonly asked for.
 You don’t have to do this, but it might save time later if someone does question it once you list it.

 – If it’s hard to capture the colour of the item take pictures in daylight, artifical light, flash and no flash and explain this in the listing.